GenSpectrum/dashboards/website/README.md

 [dashboard-components](https://github.com/GenSpectrum/dashboard-components):

 0. Stop the current `npm run dev` process.
-1. Install the local components
-   (assuming that you have cloned the dashboards and the dashboard-components into the same directory):
+1. Install the local components (run `npm run build` in the components directory) (assuming that you have cloned the dashboards and the dashboard-components into the same directory):

 ```bash